MonedaCloud/MonedaCloud-ADA/README.md

 Moneda Cloud IO is sharing 10% of MOC Cardano pool operator rewards to the top ten delegators.
 The portion of the rewards will be distributed proportionally to all qualified delegates.
 There will be a maximum of ten delegators participating in the program at any given time.
 Payouts will be made at the end of every epoch if applicable.

-### TOP-10/5 REWARD PROGRAM
+### TOP-10 REWARD PROGRAM

-How to qualify for the Top-10/5 Reward Program:
+How to qualify for the Top-10 Reward Program:

-1. Delegators must stake a minimum of 10K ADA to MonedaCloud Stake Pool [MOC].
+1. Delegators must stake a minimum of 10K ADA to MonedaCloud [MOC].

 2. Delegators must meet their minimum stake to maintain their status active in the program.
-Once a delagator undelages their ADA, he will become inactive and lose his place in the program.
+Once a participant undelages their ADA, he/she will become inactive from the program.
 Next delegate in line will take his/her place.

-3. Top ten qualified delegators can increase their stake over time.
+3. Top ten qualified delegates can increase their stake over time.

-4. The order in which qualified delegates enter the program matters.
-Only the first-five will be locked in place not losing their place in the program as long as they meet their minimum stake.
-Places 6-10th will be based on the amount of ADA staked.
+4. The order in which qualified delegators enter the program matters.
+The first TOP-10 will be locked in place not losing their place in the program as long as they meet their minimum stake.